Return of the Fly: Home media

 Shout!
 Factory's 2019 Blu-ray release "The Fly Collection" includes all five Fly films plus new audio commentaries.
 Return of the Fly features a commentary by co-star David Frankham and another by horror film historian Tom Weaver.

 Reception

 Critical response

-On Rotten Tomatoes, the film holds an approval rating of 38% based on 14 reviews, with a weighted average rating of 4.8/10.
+On Rotten Tomatoes, the film holds an approval rating of 36% based on 14 reviews, with a weighted average rating of 4.8/10.

-Author and film critic Leonard Maltin awarded the film his usual two and a half out of four stars, his most frequently used rating, calling it "[an] adequate sequel to The Fly".
+Author and film critic Leonard Maltin awarded the film two and a half out of four stars, calling it "[an] adequate sequel to The Fly".

 Other media

 In popular culture

 Horror punk band The Misfits pay tribute to the film with their 1978 song "Return of the Fly".

 The original Teenage Mutant Ninja Turtles animated series references the film in a third-season episode by the same name.